 No products in the cart.

 Architects were some of the earliest adopters of 3D printing.
-Also called additive manufacturing, this technology opens up a whole new world of design and modeling possibilities in the architectural industry.
+Also called additive manufacturing, 3D Printing architectural models opens up a whole new world of design possibilities in the architectural industry.

 From modeling to marketing purposes, and even being more green, there are many reasons why 3D printing and architecture are a match made in design heaven!
 Let’s dive into some of the most common uses of additive manufacturing for architects.